DAOhaus (HAUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DAOhaus Historical Price

-According to the latest data gathered on DAOhaus live price page, the current price of DAOhaus is 0.300094USD.
-The circulating supply of DAOhaus(HAUS) is 1.00M HAUS , giving it a market capitalization of $300.09K.
+According to the latest data gathered on DAOhaus live price page, the current price of DAOhaus is 0.235852USD.
+The circulating supply of DAOhaus(HAUS) is 1.00M HAUS , giving it a market capitalization of $235.85K.

 The DAOhaus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HAUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.